TIBHannover/VisE/README.md

 python infer.py -c </path/to/model.yml> -i </path/to/image(s)>
 ```

+If you followed the instructions in [Download Ontology, Dataset and Models](#download-ontology-dataset-and-models) the model config is placed in ```resources/VisE-D/models/<modelname>.yml``` relative to the repository path.

 **Optional parameters:**
 As standard parameters the batch size is set to 32, the top-5 predictions will be shown, and the multiplied values of the leaf node probability and subgraph cosine similarity are used to convert the subgraph vector to a leaf node vector (details are presented in Section 4.2.3 of the paper).